davisdude/Stately/README.md

 ====

 A library based off of Kikito's awesome library [stateful](https://github.com/kikito/stateful.lua), but uses rxi's class library [classic](https://github.com/rxi/classic).

 Note: I currently do NOT have all of the library's features integrated (e.g. :popAll(), etc.), but I plan on doing so.
+This is still very much a work in progress.
+Read as: NOT TESTED ENOUGH.
+Please help test if you can!

 ##Usage
 Usage is simple and easy.